JodaOrg/joda-money/README.md

 // convert to GBP using a supplied rate
-BigDecimal conversionRate = ...;  // obtained from code outside Joda-Money Money moneyGBP = money.convertTo(CurrencyUnit.GBP, conversionRate);
+BigDecimal conversionRate = ...;  // obtained from code outside Joda-Money Money moneyGBP = money.convertTo(CurrencyUnit.GBP, conversionRate, RoundingMode.HALF_EVEN);

 // use a BigMoney for more complex calculations where scale matters BigMoney moneyCalc = money.toBigMoney();